LearnWithLlew/ExploratoryTestingAI/internal_documentation/ExploratoryTesting.process.md

 # Exploratory Testing Process

-A systematic approach to exploratory testing that balances structure with the freedom to investigate and discover issues through hands-on exploration.
+A systematic approach to exploratory testing focused on finding bugs, breaking functionality, and uncovering issues that automated tests miss.
+The goal is to be adversarial - actively trying to make the system fail.

 ## Preparation Phase